freeplane/docs/src/docs/getting-started/Distributions.md

 Freeplane is available for differents Operating systems.
 All Freeplane setup files are available for [download here](https://sourceforge.net/projects/freeplane/).

-Please find below recommandations to choose which **file to download before installing Freeplane on your computer**.
+Please find below recommendations to choose which **file to download before installing Freeplane on your computer**.

 <!-- toc -->